measure-sh/measure/self-host/sessionator/README.md

-## Measure Dev CLI
+## Sessionator

-Use Measure Dev CLI to manage development operations like ingesting test sessions and so on.
+This tool is used to ingest test sessions for local development.

 ### Ingesting Sessions